WF Area Food Bank Mobile Pantry scheduled throughout February

 WICHITA FALLS, Texas (TNN) - The Wichita Falls Area Food Bank’s Mobile Pantry will be visiting several locations throughout the month of February.

+The food bank has moved the Feb.
+16 mobile pantry from the corner of Beverly and Seymour Highway to Legacy Church of God at 1420 TX-Loop 11.
+The mobile pantry will be at this location from 9:30 a.m. to 11 a.m.

-The mobile pantry will be heading over to City View Baptist this Thursday from 2 p.m. to 4 p.m.
+The mobile pantry will be heading over to City View Baptist on Thursday from 2 p.m. to 4 p.m.

 The remaining Mobile Pantry dates for February can be found below: